tkn-tub/ns3-gym/src/buildings/doc/source/buildings-user.rst

 * number of floors.
 * number of rooms in x-axis and y-axis (rooms can be placed only in a grid way).

 The ``BuildingMobilityLossModel`` parameter configurable with the ns3 attribute system is represented by the bound (string ``Bounds``) of the simulation area by providing a ``Box`` class with the area bounds.
-Moreover, by means of its methos the following parameters can be configured:
+Moreover, by means of its methods the following parameters can be configured:

 * the number of floor the node is placed (default 0).
 * the position in the rooms grid.